PS-003R32/Network-Scanner-pico-wh/README.md

 | GP4 (Pin 26)                 | SDA (Data Line)    |
 | GP5 (Pin 27)                 | SCL (Clock Line)   |

-> Full debug guide available in the dedicated **troubleshooting section** if your display doesn’t turn on.
+> I have uploaded a full debug guide in the **troubleshooting section** if your display is no t turning on.

 ---

-##  Coding the Network Scanner
+##  Coding

 - Script: `main.py` (available in this repo)
-- Save to the pico as `/main.py`
+- Save it to the pico in `/main.py` directory.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/780e786d-83bd-4d1d-a5e5-e492451c37ef" alt="Running Script" width="560">